 Day Campers should be dropped off everyday (except check-in on the first day of camp) by 8:20 am at the Outdoor Tennis Center.
 Pick-up time is at 4:30pm.
 All campers will depart after graduation on the last day.
 Lunch is provided each day for all day campers.

-Campers reside in the University's comfortable residence halls (name TBD) and eat their meals in the dining facility, all located conveniently across the street from the courts.
+Campers reside in the University's comfortable residence halls (East Holden Hall).
 There is no A/C in the dorms rooms (camper can bring fans), but there is A/C in the dining hall.
 Campers stay 2 per room and roommates can be requested in advance.
 Some triples are available, but not guaranteed.

 At the end of a day filled with tennis, campers may participate in exciting off-court activities such as basketball, bowling, swimming, movies, field sports, Minor League Baseball game, a trip to the mall and a camp dance.

 Weekend Stayovers: Weekend Stayovers are not available at this location

 Designated Airport: Lansing Capital City Airport

 Nike Tennis Camps does not provide transportation to/from camp from airport, train stations or bus depots.
 If you fly into camp, we recommend that you fly into Lansing Capital City Airport and schedule a shuttle from the airport to camp by going online at www.flylansing.com/taxi_and_limo_service.aspx and reserving a spot on a recommended shuttle from the airport.
 All shuttles leave right outside the airport terminals.